YektaDev/secondhand-bookshop/README.md

 data.
 By leveraging Kotlin Coroutines, Book4Us ensures that the UI remains responsive during the data fetching process, providing a seamless user experience.

+### Caching

+To optimize performance and reduce network requests, Book4Us implements a caching mechanism that stores the fetched book catalog data in local storage.
+This caching strategy ensures that the data is readily available for subsequent visits to the website, eliminating the need to fetch the data from the remote server each time.
+By caching the data locally, Book4Us significantly improves the loading speed and responsiveness of the application.

+### Advanced Search

+Book4Us features an advanced search functionality that allows users to search for books based on specific criteria, such as title and description, author, or a group of genres, plus sorting by price.
+The search functionality is implemented using Kotlin Coroutines, enabling users to perform real-time searches without blocking the UI.
+As users type in the search query, Book4Us dynamically filters the book catalog data and displays the relevant results, providing a seamless and interactive search experience.

+### Checkout

+Book4Us provides a simple and intuitive checkout process that allows users to add books to their cart and proceed to checkout.
+The checkout process is designed to be user-friendly, with extremely clear and concise user interface.
+Users can easily view the books in their cart, clear the cart, and proceed to checkout to complete their purchase.
+The cart items are persisted in local storage, ensuring that users can return to the website and continue their shopping experience without losing their cart items.

 ### Parsing and Displaying Data

 Once the book catalog data is fetched from the remote server, Book4Us efficiently parses the JSON data using Kotlinx